turnersale/reading_notes/read/beaulieu_learning_sql.md

 ## Chapter 4 – Filtering

 - Condition evaluation:
-  - If multiple condition are separated only by the AND operator, then both conditions must evaluate to TRUE in order to appear in the output
+  - If multiple condition are separated only by the _AND_ operator, then both conditions must evaluate to TRUE in order to appear in the output
   - If you wish to use more than two conditions it is best to use parentheses for readability and for the query to follow the appropriate order you want
-  - The NOT operator can be used well in this context, but it is rare to see as many people have more trouble interpreting it, thus it is better to create the filters in a positive manner
+  - The _NOT_ operator can be used well in this context, but it is rare to see as many people have more trouble interpreting it, thus it is better to create the filters in a positive manner
   - Operators that can be used within a condition:
-    - Comparison: =, !=, <, >, <>, LIKE, IN, and BETWEEN
+    - Comparison: _=, !=, <, >, <>, LIKE, IN, and BETWEEN_
-    - Arithmetic: +, -, *, /
+    - Arithmetic: _+, -, *, /_
-  - A JOIN also applies a condition, just outside of the WHERE clause
+  - A _JOIN_ also applies a condition, just outside of the _WHERE_ clause
   - != and <> are both acceptable to indicate inequality in conditions
-  - The BETWEEN operator behaves similarly to using two AND conditions and is useful when you have both an upper and a lower bound
+  - The _BETWEEN_ operator behaves similarly to using two _AND_ conditions and is useful when you have both an upper and a lower bound
     - Is an inclusive condition
-  - IN: used to filter over a finite selection values (e.g. ``` WHERE <column> IN (<value>, <value2>, ... ```)
+  - IN: used to filter over a finite selection values (e.g. ``` WHERE column IN (value, value2, ... ```)
     - Using a subquery to generate your list of values is also acceptable
-    - Can be reversed by using NOT IN
+    - Can be reversed by using _NOT IN_
   - Wildcards:
     - _ : one character
     - % : any number of characters
 - Null:
   - An expression can be null, but it cannot equal null
   - Two nulls do not equal each other
-  - You can test with IS NULL (and the reverse with IS NOT NULL)
+  - You can test with _IS NULL_ (and the reverse with _IS NOT NULL_)
 - Exercises on pg.
 79

 ## Chapter 5 – Querying Multiple Tables

 - Cartesian product: every possible combination of the specified values, if you use a JOIN without an ON condition or join definition (inner, outer, etc.) then this is what will be returned from said query
-- The most common is an INNER JOIN, which will take a value from one table and correlate it with the other table in order to collect values that appear in both tables
+- The most common is an _INNER JOIN_, which will take a value from one table and correlate it with the other table in order to collect values that appear in both tables
   - Inner is the default behavior, but explicitly stating which type you use is the better practice and easier to read for others
-- USING: if the names of the columns in two tables are the exact same then you can use ``` _USING(<colun_name>)_ ``` rather than the ON statement
+- USING: if the names of the columns in two tables are the exact same then you can use ``` USING(column_name) ``` rather than the ON statement
 - It is possible to join a subquery to database tables if you choose
 - The order in which you join is not important, just that you join the appropriate columns
 - You can join a table twice, but you must give them each a unique alias in order for the server to process which table it needs to use